ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 Uyghur, spoken by over 13 million people worldwide—primarily in Central Asia—represents a rich cultural and linguistic heritage.
 It is closely related to Uzbek, both belonging to the **Karluk** branch of the **Turkic language family**, and shares significant similarities with other Turkic languages like Kazakh, Turkish, etc.

 Modern Uyghur has a unique alphabet with **32 letters**, including **8 vowels** and **24 consonants**.
-The language is primarily written using a modified **Perso-Arabic** script that marks all vowels, setting it apart from other languages that use similar scripts. **Latin** and **Cyrillic** scripts are also used in various contexts, but to a lesser extent.
+The language is primarily written using a modified **Perso-Arabic** script that marks all vowels, setting it apart from other languages that use similar scripts. **Latin** and **Cyrillic** scripts are also used in various contexts, though to a lesser extent.
 Like many Turkic languages, Uyghur features vowel harmony and agglutination and lacks noun classes or grammatical gender<a href="https://en.wikipedia.org/wiki/Uyghur_language" style="text-decoration: none;" target="_blank" title="Read more about Uyghur language here"><sup>12</sup></a>.

-Over the years, substantial progress has been made in advancing Uyghur speech technology, driven by the efforts of researchers, organizations, and individuals.
-This overview will provide a brief history of these developments, including references for readers interested in learning more, and present available datasets, models, implementation tutorials, and tools for those looking to contribute to this field.
-The ultimate goal is to inspire the creation of more applications aimed at preserving the Uyghur language and potentially provide insights that can benefit other low-resource languages.
+Over the years, substantial progress has been made in advancing Uyghur speech technology, driven by efforts from researchers, organizations, and individuals.
+This overview provides a brief history of these developments, along with references for further learning, as well as available datasets, models, implementation tutorials, and tools I found that may be helpful for those looking to contribute to this field.
+The ultimate goal is to inspire the creation of more applications aimed at preserving the Uyghur language and potentially offer insights that can benefit other low-resource languages.

 ## 3.1 Brief History of Uyghur Language and Speech Technology <a id="brief-history-of-uyghur-language-and-speech-technology"></a>